In this product guide:

 Within Asics’s tiny selection of trail running shoes, the Trabuco 10 tries hard to be a do-everything trail shoe.

 The Flytefoam midsole is comfortable enough for long trail runs, whereas the specially-formulated outsole rubber grips well on the trail.

 The medial post makes the Trabuco a one of its kind.
 The firm wedge makes the midsole supportive on the inner side, but without a noticeable cushioning bias.
 For all practical purposes, the Trabuco 10 comes across as a supportive neutral shoe.

 The closed mesh and fused overlays make the Trabuco 10’s upper secure and protective on the trails.
 The Trabuco 10 is offered in both regular and waterproof (Gore-Tex) variants.
 Both versions share the same midsole and outsole, and have a price gap of $20.

 The Pulse 13 GTX offers great value for money within Asics’s road-running catalog, and the Sonoma does the same for the trail-running category.
 The waterproof $100 Sonoma 6 GTX has all the functional bits that a basic trail running shoe is supposed to have.

 A firm, single-density EVA midsole makes the Sonoma cushioned yet stable on the trail; a full rubber outsole with widely-spaced lugs provides reliable off-road traction.

-The Gore-Tex equipped upper design is a mix of the old and new.
+The Gore-Tex upper blends the old with the new.
 We say that because the toe-bumper and heel overlay gets a traditional treatment; they are stitched on instead of being fused.
 However, both construction methods achieve the same result.
-The overlay-reinforced upper protects and secures the foot on the trail.
+The layered upper protects and secures the foot on the trail.